AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Features provided by the console/Application Settings/Custom configuration.md

 ## Procedure

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, choose **Application Monitoring** \> **Applications** and select a region in the top navigation bar.
+2. In the left-side navigation pane, choose **Application Monitoring** \> **Applications** and select a region in the top navigation bar.

-2. On the Applications page, click the name of the application.
+3. On the Applications page, click the name of the application.

-3. In the left-side navigation pane, click **Application Settings**.
+4. In the left-side navigation pane, click **Application Settings**.
 On the page that appears, click the **Custom Configuration** tab.

-4. Configure the custom parameters and click **Save** in the lower part of the page.
+5. Configure the custom parameters and click **Save** in the lower part of the page.

 ## Configure trace sampling settings